-December 31,
+December 31, ,

-2020 2019 2018
+2021 2020

 Deferred tax assets:

-Net operating loss carryforwards \$ 30,400 \$ 22,500 \$ 19,519
+Net operating loss carryforwards \$ 43,804 \$ 30,400

-Tax credit carryforwards 5,240 4,896 4,659
+Tax credit carryforwards 5,579 5,240

-Other 6,675 1,926 850
+Accruals and Reserves 1,638 939

+Intangible Assets 4,952 5,287

+Other 1,057 449

-Gross deferred tax assets 42,315 29,322 25,028
+Gross deferred tax assets 57,030 42,315

-Less: valuation allowance (41,922) (28,953) (24,736)
+Less: valuation allowance (56,551) (41,922)

-Deferred tax assets 393 369 292
+Deferred tax assets 479 393

 Deferred tax liabilities:

-Depreciation (27) (23) (17)
+Depreciation (43) (27)

-Goodwill (428) (389) (323)
+Goodwill (473) (428)

-Net deferred tax liabilities \$ (62) \$ (43) \$ (48)
+Net deferred tax liabilities \$ (37) \$ (62)

 The Company has established a full valuation allowance against its U.S. net deferred tax assets due to the uncertainty surrounding the realization of such assets.
 Realization of deferred tax assets is dependent upon future earnings, if any, the timing and amount of which are uncertain.
-Accordingly, the U.S. net deferred tax assets have been fully offset by a valuation allowance of \$41.9 million as of December 31, 2020.
-The valuation allowance increased by \$13.0 million and \$4.2 million and decreased by \$2.0 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+Accordingly, the U.S. net deferred tax assets have been fully offset by a valuation allowance of \$56.6 million as of December 31, 2021.
+The valuation allowance increased by \$14.6 million and \$13.0 million for the years ended December 31, 2021 and 2020, respectively.

-As of December 31, 2020, the Company had total net operating loss carryforwards for federal income tax purposes of approximately \$122.5 million.
-If not utilized, these net federal operating loss carryforwards will begin to expire at the end of the year.
+As of December 31, 2021, the Company had total net operating loss carryforwards for federal income tax purposes of approximately \$181.5 million, of which \$71.9 million was generated before 2018.
+If not utilized, these pre-2018 net federal operating loss carryforwards will begin to expire at the end of the year.
+The Company also had a state net operating loss carryforward of approximately \$325.5 million which will expire beginning in the year 2022.

 For tax years in January 1, 2018 onwards, any federal net operating losses generated will be allowable for carry forward indefinitely, as opposed to the original expiration of 20 years.
-As of December 31, 2020, the Company had \$50.5 million of federal net operating losses that can be carryforward indefinitely.
-The Company also had a state net operating loss carryforward of approximately \$90.3 million which will expire beginning in the year 2021.
+As of December 31, 2021, the Company had \$109.7 million of post-2017 federal net operating losses that can be carryforward indefinitely.

-The Company also had federal and state research and development ("R&D") tax credit carryforwards of approximately \$2.8 million and \$4.2 million, respectively.
+The Company also had federal and state research and development ("R&D") tax credit carryforwards of approximately \$3.0 million and \$4.5 million, respectively.
 The federal tax R&D credit carryforwards will expire beginning in 2030 while the state tax R&D credit carryforwards have no expiration date.

 Utilization of the net operating loss carryforwards and R&D tax credit carryforwards may be subject to annual limitations due to the ownership change limitations provided by the Internal Revenue Code, as defined in Section 382, and other similar state provisions.
 The annual limitation may result in the expiration of net operating losses and credits before utilization.
 During the year ended December 31, 2018, the Company completed a formal 382 study for which the Company wrote off deferred tax assets for NOLs and credits of \$3.1 million and \$1.2 million, respectively.
 Since the Company had a full valuation allowance on these assets, there was no material impact to the tax provision.
 The Company completed another section 382 study for the year ended December 31, 2020 for which the Company had a change in ownership.
 No additional NOLs or credits will expire unused due to the 2020 annual limitation.
+Management determined that there was no ownership change in 2021.

 Annually, the Company determines whether it is "more likely than not" that a tax position will be sustained upon examination by the appropriate taxing authorities in considering whether any tax benefit can be recorded in the consolidated financial statements.
-As of December 31, 2020, the Company had unrecognized tax benefits of approximately \$8.2 million, none of which will affect the tax rate if recognized.
+As of December 31, 2021, the Company had unrecognized tax benefits of approximately \$8.5 million, none of which will affect the tax rate if recognized.
 It is unlikely that the amount of liability for unrecognized tax benefits will significantly change over the next 12 months.